Peptide bond: Spectra

 The wavelength of absorption for a peptide bond is 190–230 nm, which makes it particularly susceptible to UV radiation.

 Cis/trans isomers of the peptide group

 Significant delocalisation of the lone pair of electrons on the nitrogen atom gives the group a partial double-bond character.
 The partial double bond renders the amide group planar, occurring in either the cis or trans isomers.
 In the unfolded state of proteins, the peptide groups are free to isomerize and adopt both isomers; however, in the folded state, only a single isomer is adopted at each position (with rare exceptions).
 The trans form is preferred overwhelmingly in most peptide bonds (roughly 1000:1 ratio in trans:cis populations).
-However, X-Pro peptide groups tend to have a roughly 30:1 ratio, presumably because the symmetry between the Cα and Cδ atoms of proline makes the cis and trans isomers nearly equal in energy, see the figure.
+However, X-Pro peptide groups tend to have a roughly 30:1 ratio, presumably because the symmetry between the Cα and Cδ atoms of proline makes the cis and trans isomers nearly equal in energy, as shown in the figure below.